-The SUNY Empire Women's Corporate Leadership Academy is now accepting applications for its inaugural class this fall.
-If interested in signing up and joining a cohort of empowering leaders, please email your name and phone number to firstname.lastname@example.org.
-The deadline to enroll is August 21, 2020.
+The SUNY Empire Women's Corporate Leadership Academy is accepting applications for the spring term.
+If interested in signing up and joining a cohort of empowering leaders, please email your name and phone number to email@example.com.
+The deadline to enroll is December 31, 2020.

 About the Academy

 Dr. Rosalyn Rufer, Coordinator of WCLA Graduate Programs